How do I apply for SIWES placement in Nigeria? Where can I really do my industrial training in Nigeria this year?

 As the period for your industrial training draws nearer, ensure to make adequate plans and preparations.

-The period of payments and SIWES logbook collection usually use to be stressful – although this differs among schools and students.
+The period of payment and logbook collection usually used to be stressful – although this differs among schools and students.

-That’s why it’s always advisable for you as an industrial training student trying to secure possible SIWES placement in Nigeria this 2019, to make payments early and collect your SIWES receipts, forms and logbook.
+That’s why it’s always advisable for you as an industrial training student trying to secure possible placement in Nigeria this year, to make payments early and collect your receipts, forms and logbook.

-Once you collect your SIWES logbook, it usually comes with two (2) important SIWES forms.
+Once you collect your logbook, it usually comes with these two (2) important SIWES forms.

-This is quite a long post and if you’re actually serious in getting an easy & early SIWES placement soon in Nigeria this 2019, you’ll definitely read to the end.
+This is quite a long post and if you’re really serious about getting placement soon in Nigeria this year, you’ll definitely read to the end.

-Sending Of SIWES Application Letters To Your Desired Firms For SIWES Placement In Nigeria
+Sending of SIWES Application Letters to Your Desired Firms for Placement in Nigeria

-After the payments and collection of your SIWES receipts, forms and logbook, it’s now time for you to type-write and forward your SIWES application letters to your desired firms for industrial training.
+After the payments and collection of your receipts, forms and logbook, it’s now time for you to write and forward your application letters to your desired firms for training.

-But before doing that, it will be very essential for you to note down these important tips.
-Just read on!
+But before doing that, it will be very essential for you to note down the following important tips.

-The SIWES Application Letter also known as Industrial Training Application Letter is a formal and official letter written and sent by Nigerian internship students to their desired course-related firms, stating their aim to undergo their industrial training for a stipulated period of time in the firm.
+The SIWES Application Letter, also known as Industrial Training Application Letter, is a formal letter written and sent by Nigerian internship students to their desired course-related firms, stating their aim to undergo their industrial training for a stipulated period in the firm.

-The SIWES application letter is sometimes being prepared and issued by most Nigerian higher institutions to its industrial training students.
+This application letter is sometimes prepared and issued by most Nigerian higher institutions to their I.T students.

-So, all that the I.T students have to do is to print more copies and enter their details such as: Name, Department, Mat No. etc in the already prepared SIWES application letter, and forward to their desired course-related firms for industrial training.
+So, all that the students have to do is to make photocopies and enter their basic details such as Name, Department, Matriculation or Registration Number in the letter sample and forward to their desired course-related firms for training.

 Below is my own SIWES application letter that was given to me by my school (IMSU).

-So, all I had to do was to print more copies, enter my basic details and send them to my desired industrial training places.
+So, all I had to do was to make photocopies, enter my basic details, visit and submit to my desired course-related companies.

-If your school didn’t give you their own already prepared letter as you can see a sample above or you wish to write yours, instead of using your school’s own, then here are some of the basic qualities your SIWES application letters must possess, in order for your request to be easily granted and accepted by the firms you are applying for your industrial training:
+If you weren’t given SIWES letter by your school or you wish to write yours, instead of using your school’s own, then here are some of the basic qualities your application letter must possess, in order for your request to be easily granted and accepted by the firms you are applying for your training:

-- It should be neatly type-written using a PC or Laptop and printed.
+- It should be neatly typewritten using a PC or laptop and printed out in hard copy.

-- Should contain two (2) addresses – your school and firm addresses
+- It can contain two (2) addresses – your school (or house) and firm addresses.

-- It should contain your full name, course of study, year of study, matriculation number, email address, phone number etc.
+- It should contain your full name, course of study, year of study, matriculation number, email address, phone number.

-- The industrial training period should also be clearly stated.
-Is it 3-6 months or 1 year?
+- The training period should also be clearly stated (3-6 months or 1 year).

-Factors To Consider Before Sending Your SIWES Application Letters To Firms For SIWES Placement In Nigeria
+Factors to Consider Before Sending Your Application Letters to Firms for Training in Nigeria

 1. Course-To-Firm Relationship

-In the course of securing SIWES placement in Nigeria, most students repeatedly make this very big mistake of applying for their industrial training in firms, organizations, or companies etc. that aren’t related to their Course of Study in School.
+While securing placement in Nigeria, most students repeatedly make this huge mistake of applying for their training in firms, organizations, or companies that aren’t related to their course of study in school.

-For instance, as a Biochemistry student of IMSU, I applied and did my own industrial training in a private hospital situated in Owerri.
-I learnt and conducted various medical laboratory tests such as: PCV, Glucose Test, Blood Grouping, Genotyping etc on patients, which are all related to my course of study and future career.
+For instance, as a biochemistry student of IMSU, I applied and did my industrial training in a private hospital in Owerri.
+I learnt and conducted various medical laboratory tests such as PCV, Glucose Test, Blood Grouping etc. on patients, which are all related to my course of study and future career.

-It would had been very wrong for me to had applied for my industrial training in, let’s say: A Construction Company (e.g. Julius Berger), Financial Institutions (Banks), Media Houses (N.T.A), Computer Training Centres, Mechanic Workshops etc, because they were in no way related to my course of study in school (Biochemistry).
+It would had been very wrong for me to had applied for my training in, let’s say: A Construction Company (e.g. Julius Berger), Financial Institutions (Banks), Media Houses (N.T.A), Computer Training Centres, Mechanic Workshops etc., because they were not related to my course of study in school (Biochemistry).

 Because you know or have someone working in a particular firm(s), doesn’t mean you should apply for your industrial training there.

-Because if you should later go ahead to undergo your industrial training in a firm or establishment that isn’t related to your of study in school, I am very sure that you’ll be failed by your school, because there is always a mark to be awarded for Course-To-Firm Relationship.
+If you should undergo your training in a firm or establishment that isn’t related to your of study in school, you’ll be awarded a poor grade, because there is a mark awarded for course-to-firm relationship.

-Before securing SIWES placement or applying for your industrial training in any firm(s), sincerely ask yourself these few questions:
+Before applying for training in any firm(s), sincerely ask yourself these few questions:

-- The activities, jobs, projects etc. carried out and products produced by the firm(s), are they in any way related to the courses, topics i’m being taught in school?
+The activities, jobs, projects carried out and products produced by the firm(s), are they in any way related to the courses, topics I’m being taught in school?

-If after asking yourself these important questions and you are still confused or dissatisfied, try approaching your departmental lecturers and/or senior colleagues for advice or possible recommendations.
-You can also contact me for help.
+If, after asking yourself these important questions and you are still confused or dissatisfied, try approaching your departmental lecturers and/or senior colleagues for advice or recommendations.

 2. SIWES Payment By Firms

-You should always have this in mind when securing SIWES placement, so as not to later get disappointed or angry if you aren’t being paid by your firm.
+You should always have this in mind when securing placement, so as not to later get disappointed if you aren’t being paid by your place of attachment.

 However, don’t lose out on other available course-related firms during your search all because you’re hell bent on getting firms that pays it interns.